joriidan/crowdnessVerifier/README.md

 #### Training the images

+  1)  Open SSH puTTy terminal by entering your serial number

+  2)  login and enter the following-- username: nvidia --password: nvidia

+  3)  After enter the jetson-inference folder:

+      `cd jetson-inference`

-  1)  Enter docker to train images:
+  5)  Then to enter docker to train images:

       `./docker/run.sh`

-  3)  Entering classification folder:
+  6)  Entering classification folder:

-      `cd jetson-inference/python/training/classification`
+      `cd python/training/classification`

-  5)  Run training line of code:
+  7)  Run training line of code:

       `python3 train.py --model-dir=models/hospital data/hospital --epochs=3`
       #the epochs can be set to how many revolutions you want it to run

-  7)  leaving docker: "Ctrl + D"
+  8)  leaving docker: "Ctrl + D"

 #### Testing the images

-  9)  The terminal should look like this: "nvidia@ubuntu..' where the code to test will be written
+  8)  The terminal should look like this: "nvidia@ubuntu..' where the code to test will be written
-  10)  Return back to the classification folder outside of the docker using the cd command to do so such as in the following:
+  9)  Return back to the classification folder outside of the docker using the cd command to do so such as in the following:

       `cd jetson-inference/python/training/classification`

-  11)  Set the NET using the following lines of code:
+  10)  Set the NET using the following lines of code:

        `NET=models/hospital`

-  13)  Set the DATASET using the following lines of code:
+  11)  Set the DATASET using the following lines of code:

        `DATASET=data/hospital`